History of Ancient Philosophy

 Course Description

-The history of this philosophy is part of a discipline called the history of philosophy.
+The history of Ancient philosophy is a part of the history of philosophy.

 This discipline does not aim to solve philosophical problems.
-Its aim instead is to understand why philosophy came to exist and changed over time in the ways it did.
+Instead, it tries to understand why philosophy came to exist and changed over time in the ways that it did.

-The focus in this course is on the traditional beginning of Ancient philosophy in 585 BCE to the end of Period of Schools in about 100 BCE.
-Socrates, Plato, Aristotle, and the Hellenistic philosophers (Epicurus, the Stoics, and the Academics) lived during this time.
+Because this is not easy to do, courses in the history of philosophy often have a focus.
+The focus in this course is on the period from the beginning of Ancient philosophy in 585 BCE to the end of the Period of Schools in 100 BCE.
+This is the time of Socrates, Plato, Aristotle, and the Hellenistic philosophers (Epicurus, the early Stoics, and the Academics).

-When we are thinking about the philosophical discussion that took place, we will not understand it unless we keep in mind that the world was very different from the one we know now.
-The Ancient philosophers did not have our history, science, or technology.
+When we are thinking about the philosophical discussion that took place, we will see that the world appeared differently to the Ancient philosophers than it does to us.
+They did not have our knowledge of science and technology.
+Their culture was different from ours.

-This guarantees that some of their beliefs are going to appear false to us, but making mistakes is part of the process and what interested them most was and remains worth thinking about.
-They wanted to understand the human condition, the obstacles it poses for living the best life a human being can live, and the steps there are to overcome these obstacles.
+This guarantees that many of their beliefs are going to appear false to us, but the principal question they tried to answer is one we still ask.
+They wanted to understand the human condition.
+They tried to identify the obstacles it poses for living the best life a human being can live, and they tried to understand how these obstacles could be overcome.

 Course Assignments